Two Wines.

 Top Honors.

-Focused on Pinot Noir and Chardonnay, the philosophy is simple: work with exceptional vineyard sites and handle them with restraint.
+Focused on Pinot Noir and Chardonnay, our philosophy is simple: work with exceptional vineyard sites and handle them with restraint.
 The result is a pair of wines defined by balance, texture, and clarity of place.

 This release is shaped in part by Greg La Follette’s fourth act in winemaking—a return to the varietals and vineyard expressions that have defined his work.
 His perspective informs both site selection and approach, grounding the wines in a clear point of view.